xochiquettzal/telegram-reaction-tracker/README.md

 1. Specify a Telegram chat or channel on the main page (by username or ID)
 2. Select the time period you want to scan
 3. Click the "Get Reactions" button
 4. Results will be listed in descending order by reaction count

+## History Page Usage

+The history page allows you to view your past search queries and their results.

+[Screenshot: History page with bulk delete options]

+You can also delete individual history entries or use the checkboxes and "Delete Selected" button to remove multiple entries at once.